-Always required field Expiration Date: 09/30/2024

-Section 1 - Basic Information

-1.1.
-Study Title (each study title must be unique)
+Always required field OMB Number: 0925-0001 Expiration Date: 09/30/2024 Section 1 - Basic Information 1.1.
+Study Title (each study title must be unique) 1.2.

-1.2.
 Is this Study Exempt from Federal Regulations?
-Yes No

-1.3.
-Exemption Number 1 2 3 4 5 6 7 8

-1.4.
-Clinical Trial Questionnaire

-If the answers to all four questions below are yes, this study meets the definition of a Clinical Trial.
+No 1.3.
+Exemption Number 2 3 4 5 6 7 8 1.4.
+Clinical Trial Questionnaire If the answers to all four questions below are yes, this study meets t he definition of a Clinical Trial.
 1.4.a.
-Does the study involve human participants 1.4.b.
-Are the participants prospectively assigne 1.4.c.
-Is the study designed to evaluate the effec 1.4.d.
-Is the effect that will be evaluated a health d to an intervention? t of the intervention on the participants? related biomedical or behavioral outcome?
-Yes No Yes No
+Does the study involve human participants?
+1.4.b.
+Are the participants prospectively assigned to an interv 1.4.c.
+Is the study designed to evaluate the effect of the interv 1.4.d.
+Is the effect that will be evaluated a health-related biom rention on the participants?
+1.5.
+Provide the ClinicalTrials.gov Identifier (e.g., NCT87654321) fo this trial, if applicable Section 2 - Study Population Characteristics 2.1.
+Conditions or Focus of Study Add New Condition 2.2.
+Eligibility Criteria 2.3.
+Age Limits Minimum Age Maximum Age 2.3.a.
+Inclusion of Individuals Across the Lifespan Add Attachment Delete Attachment View Attachment 2.4.
+Inclusion of Women and Minorities Add Attachment Delete Attachment View Attachment 2.5.
+Recruitment and Retention Plan Add Attachment Delete Attachment View Attachment 2.6.
+Recruitment Status V 2.7.
+Study Timeline Add Attachment Delete Attachment View Attachment 2.8.
+Enrollment of First Participant x 2.9.
+Inclusion Enrollment Report(s) Add Inclu sion Enrollment Report

-3 (3)

-Section 2 - Study Population Characteristics 2.1.
-Conditions or Focus of Study

-x

-Add New Condition

-2.2.
-Eligibility Criteria

-2.3.
-Age Limits Minimum Age ▼ Maximum Age

-2.3.a.
-Inclusion of Individuals Across the Lifespan Add Attachment Delete Attachment View Attachment

-2.4.
-Inclusion of Women and Minorities Add Attachment Delete Attachment View Attachment

-2.5.
-Recruitment and Retention Plan Add Attachment Delete Attachment View Attachment

-2.6.
-Recruitment Status v

-2.7.
-Study Timeline Add Attachment Delete Attachment View Attachment

-2.8.
-Enrollment of First Participant ¥

-2.9.
-Inclusion Enrollment Report(s)

-Add Inclusion Enrollment Report